flowdock/api-docs/docs/Message-Types.md

 ## Event: status

-Status event is triggered when users change their statuses.
+The status event is sent when a user changes their status.

 ### Data

-`content` is a string containing free-form text.
+`content` is a string that contains free-form text.

 ### Sample
 ```javascript